sadricodes/scriptify/documentation/index.md

    - While still editing the board wrapper, scroll to the bottom of the wrapper code and paste the Scriptify code link directly before the </body> tag

    **SCRIPTIFY CODE LINK**

    `<script src="http://127.0.0.1:8080/main.js" type="module"></script>`

    ![Board wraper edit page showing where to put the Scriptify code link](./doc_images/scriptCodeLink.png)

-   - Do this for the wrappers of any skins/themes you would like to add Scriptify functionality to.
+4. #### Repeat steps 2-3 for the wrappers of any skins/themes you would like to add Scriptify functionality to.

 - ### Create custom webpage for admin settings